Cattail Control

 Closeup of a cattail plant

-Make sure that you are certainly dealing with Cattail by properly identifying it.
-Misidentification can lead to using the wrong treatment methods which only wastes your time and money.
-Below we have shared some identifying traits of Cattail:
+Make sure that you are indeed dealing with cattail by adequately identifying it.
+Misidentification can lead to wrong treatment methods, which wastes your time and money.
+Below, we have shared some identifying traits of cattail:

-Use our description and image to help you identify whether the plant you are dealing with is Cattail.
-If you need some assistance, contact us and we will help you correctly ID the plant and offer control recommendations.
+Use our description and image to help you identify whether the plant you are dealing with is cattail.
+If you need assistance, contact us; we will help you correctly identify the plant and offer control recommendations.

 Inspection